 (w) No Stockholder's Rights.
 Except as otherwise provided herein, a Participant shall have none of the rights of a stockholder with respect to shares of Common Stock covered by any Plan Award until the Participant becomes the record owner of such shares of Common Stock.
 Without limiting the generality of the foregoing, no Participant will have any of the rights of a stockholder with respect to any shares of Common Stock until the shares of Common Stock are issued to the Participant.
-Subject to the other provisions of the Plan to the contrary, after shares of Common Stock are issued to the Participant will be a stockholder and have all the rights of a stockholder with respect to such shares of Common Stock, including the right to vote and receive all dividends or other distributions made or paid with respect to such shares of Common Stock; provided, that if such shares of Common Stock are Restricted Stock or Performance Shares, then any new, additional or different securities a Participant may become entitled to receive with respect to such shares of Common Stock by virtue of a stock dividend, stock split or any other change in the corporate or capital structure of the Corporation will be subject to the same restrictions as the Restricted Stock or Performance Shares; and further provided that such Participant will have no right to retain such stock dividends or stock distributions with respect to shares of Common Stock that are forfeited or repurchased by the Corporation pursuant to the Plan or the Award Agreement.
+Subject to the other provisions of the Plan to the contrary, after shares of Common Stock are issued to the Participant will be a stockholder and have all the rights of a stockholder with respect to such shares of Common Stock are restricted Stock or Performance Shares, then any new, additional or different securities a Participant may become entitled to receive with respect to such shares of Common Stock by virtue of a stock dividend, stock split or any other change in the corporate or capital structure of the Corporation will be subject to the same restrictions as the Restricted Stock or Performance Shares; and further provided that such Participant will have no right to retain such stock dividends or stock distributions with respect to shares of Common Stock that are forfeited or repurchased by the Corporation pursuant to the Plan or the Award Agreement.